MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 In the Power BI service, sensitivity labeling **does not** affect access to content.
 Access to content in the service is managed solely by Power BI permissions.
 While the labels are visible, any associated encryption settings (configured in either the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/)) are not applied.
 They are applied only to data that leaves the service via a supported export path, such as export to Excel, PowerPoint, or PDF, and download to .pbix.

 In Power BI Desktop (preview), sensitivity labels with encryption settings **do** affect access to content.
-If a user does not have sufficient permissions[add link to limitations section] according to the encryption settings of the sensitivity label on the .pbix file, they will not be able to open the file.
+If a user does not have sufficient [permissions](#power-bi-desktop-preview) according to the encryption settings of the sensitivity label on the .pbix file, they will not be able to open the file.
 In addition, in Desktop, when you save your work, any sensitivity label you've added and its associated encryption settings will be applied to the saved .pbix file.

 Sensitivity labels and file encryption **are not** applied in non-supported export paths.
 The Power BI admin can block export from non-supported export paths.